 The estimated content and specified spread rate for the bituminous stabilising agent shall be given in Clause 10 of Annexure MRTS07C.1.
-Where not so stated in Clause 10 of Annexure MRTS07C.1, the total specified application rate shall be 18 kg/m2.
+Where not so stated in Clause 10 of Annexure MRTS07C.1, the total specified application rate shall be 21 kg/m.

 The bituminous stabilising agent shall exhibit an expansion ratio greater than 10 and a half-life greater than 20 seconds following incorporation of any foaming agents required to meet these minimum bitumen foaming requirements.
 The foaming agent content shall not be less than 0.4% nor greater than 2% of the bitumen by mass.
+The total time at which the Class 170 bitumen shall be held in the bitumen tanker at foaming temperature (170°C to 190°C refer to Clause 8.7.11) shall be no greater than 72 hours.

 The estimated content and specified spread rate for the secondary stabilising agent shall be given in Clause 10 of Annexure MRTS07C.1.
-Where not so stated in Clause 10 of Annexure MRTS07C.1, the total specified application rate shall be 10 kg/m2.
+Where not so stated in Clause 10 of Annexure MRTS07C.1, the total specified application rate shall be 10 kg/m.